-Worker cooperatives are businesses owned and democratically operated by workers.
+Worker cooperatives are businesses owned and democratically operated by the workers.
 Worker cooperatives are stable, create well-paying jobs, and keep businesses and jobs in the community.
 This course will discuss why people start worker-owned co-ops and will walk you through the process of starting a co-op.
-We'll cover democratic decision-making, creating bylaws and polices, incorporations, financing, and business planning.
-Students will work in small groups to create the documents necessary to launch their own business or convert an existing business to a work cooperative.
+We’ll cover democratic decision-making, creating bylaws and policies, incorporation, financing, and business planning.
+Students will work in small groups to create the documents necessary to launch their own business or convert an existing business to a worker cooperative.
 Students in similar programs or industries are encouraged to attend as a group.

 How to get market quickly with low cost, and start selling through your own online store?
 The fast-paced workshop provides information about how to start a eCommerce store and tactics to gain first and repeat customers.
 This class focuses on sales and distribution, not product development, supply chain or manufacturing.